Race Report 08/09/2019

 Craig Norman was a fantastic second when took on the highest peak in Wales in a mountain race with a difference.

-He finished the Man vs Mountain race on Snowden – which includes obstacles such as a lake swim and abseil – in 3:54:00 despite suffering with a cold.
+He finished the Man vs Mountain race on Snowden – which includes obstacles such as a river crossing and a wall climb – in 3:54:00 despite suffering with a cold.

 Runners set off from Caernarfon Castle and climbed to the summit before descending to Llanberis, covering around 20.5 miles and 4,903ft of ascent.